 The latest on the concerns raised about the pesticides’ impact on bees

 Last month the European Food Safety Authority (EFSA) concluded that certain neonicotinoids used on farms and gardens can harm honeybees, bumblebees and solitary bees.
-So why the controversial insecticides still popular, how they work and why they are of concern?
+So why are the controversial insecticides still popular, how do they work and why they are of concern?

 What are neonicotinoids?

 First applied commercially in the 1990s, ‘neonics’ are among the most popular insecticides in the world.
 They are coated onto crop seeds and – being water soluble –taken up and dispersed throughout the plant.
 Sometimes they are sprayed onto foliage.
 They are especially effective against sucking pests (such as aphids), but also chewing insects.

 Why are they so widely used?

 Treating seeds with neonics can protect seedlings for up to 10 weeks, a vulnerable stage in their lives.
 This also reduces the need for multiple pesticide sprays.
 When neonics were introduced, carbamates, organochlorine and organophosphorus compounds dominated the market: these were not very selective and toxic to mammals.
 The newcomers were viewed as safer and more efficient.

 Like nicotine, neonics work by binding to nerve cell receptors that usually respond to the neurotransmitter acetylcholine.
 At high doses, neonics over-excite neurons, which can lead to epileptic-like effects, cell death or nerve cell inactivation.
 At lower levels, normal neuronal function is impaired.
 It is suspected that this is how bees are harmed.
 After repeat exposure, target nerve cells become more vulnerable and toxicity to insects increases.